Monotown: Examples

 Russia's largest monotown is Tolyatti, which has a population of 700,000.
 It is home to the large AvtoVAZ factory, which in late 2008 employed 106,000 people.
 AvtoVAZ is Russia's largest carmaker, accounting for 1% of the country's GDP.
-As of 2014, AvtoVAZ is owned by Nissan-Renault, which uses even harsher workforce policies than the previous owner.
-However, the situation is somewhat helped by widespread small-scale car parts producers and other small car-oriented enterprises in the region, which are providing many additional workplaces.

 Dalnegorsk, located in the Russian Far East, is a monotown with a population of nearly 40,000 people.
 The town's economy is completely dominated by two mining and metallurgy companies: JSC Bor and JSC Dalpolimetal, both subsidiaries of OOO UK Russian mining company (RGRK).
 They produce zinc and lead concentrates as well as boric acid colemanite.

 Soviet Union and other post-Soviet states

 The Soviet planned economy aimed to establish industrial facilities in rational locations, based on military, political, bureaucratic and economic criteria.
 The goal was to maximise regional specialisation.
 The dominant enterprise was responsible not only for production, but for providing social services to the population, such as housing, child care, etc.

-After the dissolution of the Soviet Union, most of the monotowns' dominant enterprises were privatised, and consequently many of them had gone bankrupt by the end of the 1990s, either deliberately (usually it was more profitable to sell the property of an enterprise than to keep it functioning) or due to uncompetitiveness, caused by the shrinkage of the home market outside the consumer goods sector, unrestricted import of low-cost industrial wares from China, Turkey or other countries and the lack of long-term investments by the private owners, who were for the most part interested in quick money rather than development or modernization.
+After the dissolution of the Soviet Union, most of the monotowns' dominant enterprises were privatised, and consequently many of them had gone bankrupt by the end of the 1990s.

 Private owners also mostly refused to provide social services to the populations of monotowns, referring to such practice as being "economically inefficient" - however, the government's attempt to delegate the responsibility of providing social services from the companies to the newly created local municipalities was mostly a failure, as they lacked resources to complete the transformation.
 That led to a radical decrease in quality of life in monotowns, which enjoyed higher-than-average wealth for the most part of the Soviet period.